-A) URA Procedures Part One:
+URA Procedures Part One:

-1. Identify Tenant-Occupied Properties and Issue Initial Notices
+Identify Tenant-Occupied Properties and Issue Initial Notices

 During the beneficiary intake application process, the property owner will indicate if they have a tenant(s) residing in the buyout property.
-If they have current tenant(s), the owner will complete the Homeowner Tenant Survey (HTO) form included in the Beneficiary Intake Application and provide a copy of the tenant's lease (or documentation of the history of rental payments if no lease is available).
-SCOR will provide the owner with the Landlord URA FAQ sheet and discuss the URA requirements and procedures with the property owner.

-Once the property owner's intake application is considered complete, SCOR will send a GIN notice and a copy of the HUD Brochure 1042 via certified mail to the property owner and the tenant(s).
-See Section III.
-Relocation Notices for additional guidance.
+The owner will complete the Homeowner Tenant Survey form included in the Beneficiary Intake Application and provide a copy of the tenant's lease (or documentation of the history of rental payments if no lease is available).
+SCOR will provide the owner with the Landlord URA FAQ sheet, the Landlord Acknowledgement Letter, and discuss the URA requirements and procedures with the property owner.
+Once the owner-landlord has submitted all required documentation and is deemed eligible for the Program, SCOR staff will send the GIN and a copy of the HUD Brochure 1042 via certified mail and regular mail to the tenant and a copy to the property owner.
+(See Relocation Notices for additional guidance.)

-2. Conduct Tenant Interview
+Conduct Tenant Interview

-Within 5 business days of receipt of the signed mailing receipt from the tenant, SCOR will assign the tenant a Case Manager.
-The Case Manager will contact the tenant(s) to schedule a tenant interview.
-The Case Manager will collect the required documentation from the tenant (See Section VI.
-Required Tenant Documentation) and use the Tenant Eligibility & Advisory Services Interview Checklist and the Comparable Replacement Dwelling (CRD) Worksheet to guide each tenant through a step-by-step, self-paced relocation process without regard to race, color, religion, sex, age, handicap, familial status, or national origin, in accordance with 49 CFR 24.
+Upon receipt of the signed certified mailing receipt from the tenant, SCOR will schedule a tenant interview.
+SCOR staff will collect the required documentation from the tenant and use the Tenant Eligibility & Advisory Services Interview Checklist and the Comparable Replacement Dwelling (CRD) Worksheet to guide each tenant through a step-by-step, self-paced relocation process without regard to race, color, religion, sex, age, handicap, familial status, or national origin, in accordance with 49 CFR 24.

-In the interview, the Case Manager will:
+In the interview, the SCOR staff will:

-- Explain the buyout program basics including the voluntary nature of the program and why the tenant is being contacted; - Explain the tenant's eligibility for URA has not been assessed yet and the tenant must continue to pay rent and abide by the terms of their existing lease agreement; - Review the GIN Notice, HUD brochure, and provide the opportunity for the tenant to ask questions; - Collect information on tenant's existing rental unit using the Tenant Survey Form;
+Explain the buyout program basics including the voluntary nature of the program and why the tenant is being contacted;

+Explain the tenant's eligibility for URA has not been assessed yet and the tenant must continue to pay rent and abide by the terms of their existing lease agreement;

+Review the GIN Notice, HUD brochure, and provide the opportunity for the tenant to ask questions; Collect information on tenant's existing rental unit using the Tenant Survey Form;

-- Determine tenant relocation needs and preferences for comparable dwelling units; - Explain to tenant that if at least one comparable dwelling unit cannot be found, a housing of last resort assistance option may be provided; - Take other appropriate actions, as needed, to assist the tenant.
+Determine tenant relocation needs and preferences for comparable dwelling units;

+Explain to tenant that if at least one comparable dwelling unit cannot be found, a housing of last resort assistance option may be provided;

+Take other appropriate actions, as needed, to assist the tenant.

-The Case Manager will be responsible for recording the documentation and information from the tenant interview into the system of record.
+SCOR staff will be responsible for recording the documentation and information from the tenant interview into the system of record.

-3. Research Comparable Replacement Dwelling
+Research Comparable Replacement Dwelling

-After the tenant interview, the SCOR Case Manager will conduct research, attempting to identify and collect cost-related expenses for up to three (3) Comparable Replacement Dwelling (CRD).
-The property cannot be in the floodplain.
-The property does not have to possess every feature of the displacement.
-Mobile Home Units (MHUs) built before 1980 cannot be considered as comparable because they cannot obtain a red tag certification to clear DSS or HQS.
-All recreational vehicles are ineligible.
+After the tenant interview, SCOR staff will conduct research, attempting to identify and collect cost-related expenses for up to three (3) Comparable Replacement Dwelling (CRD).
 SCOR will document CRD searches using the SCOR-MIT Comparable Dwelling Replacement Worksheet.
 The program will provide up to three comparable units to establish the payment threshold for the tenant's Rental Assistance Payment.